Report: Pediatric Neurosurgery

 As a Level 4 Epilepsy Center, Duke offers the highest level of comprehensive care to children and adults with epilepsy, including leading-edge techniques like deep brain stimulation (DBS) and robot-assisted stereoelectroencephalography (SEEG).

-Duke was the first center in North Carolina to use DBS for epilepsy (see related story on page 9).
+Duke was the first center in North Carolina to use DBS for epilepsy (see related story).
 This procedure may be an option for people whose seizures come from many parts of the brain or in whom resection is not an option.

 Stereo EEG or SEEG is a minimally invasive procedure that places thin electrode wires in precise locations to map the brain and identify seizure origins.
 A 3D reconstruction of the brain guides where the dozen or more electrodes will be placed.